mattjklassen/TorchAudioSplines/README.txt

 # 1. find weak f_0 with getArgMax() (for waveform about 2048 samples)
 # 2. find cycles (in waveform) with getCycles()
 # 3. produce output summary and graphs of cycles to pdf
+# This script is broken up into separate functions in getCycleInfo.py
 #